-All Access EKY is an initiative coordinated by the Kentucky Health Justice Network, Appalshop, and Power to Decide that is made possible through the generous support of the Educational Foundation of America.
+All Access EKY is an initiative coordinated by Appalshop, the Kentucky Health Justice Network, and Power to Decide.

-Each partner provides expertise in a core area of our project mission-- from community-based storytelling as a tool for social change to better birth control training and reproductive healthcare justice through education, outreach and direct support.
+Each partner provides expertise in a core area of our project mission-- from community-based storytelling as a tool for social change, to better birth control training, and increasing reproductive justice through education, outreach and direct support.

-document, disseminate, and revitalize the lasting traditions and contemporary creativity of Appalachia; tell stories the commercial cultural industries don’t tell, challenging stereotypes with Appalachian voices and visions; support communities’ efforts to achieve justice and equity and solve their own problems in their own ways; celebrate cultural diversity as a positive social value; and participate in regional, national, and global dialogue toward these ends.
+Appalshop is in its fifth decade using cultural organizing and place-based media, arts and education to advance social justice, environmental sustainability, and economic equity.
+Located in the central Appalachian coalfields in Whitesburg, KY (population 2,500), Appalshop’s mission is to enlist the power of art to document, interpret, and revitalize the traditions and contemporary creativity of Appalachia; to tell stories the commercial cultural industries don’t, challenging stereotypes with Appalachian visions and voices; to support communities’ efforts to achieve justice and equity; to promote cultural diversity, pluralism and human rights as positive social values; and to participate in regional, national, and global movements toward these ends.

 Kentucky health justice network (KHJN)

-KHJN supports Kentuckians towards achieving autonomy in our lives and justice for our communities.
+KHJN supports achieving autonomy in our lives and justice for our Kentucky communities.
 KHJN advocates, educates, and provides direct services to ensure all Kentucky communities and individuals have power, access, and resources to be healthy and have agency over our lives.

-KHJN provides direct services through the KHJN Support Fund, a practical support abortion fund.
-The Fund is a staff supported network of volunteers who help people seeking abortion with financial assistance, transportation, interpretation, and more.
+KHJN provides direct services through the KHJN Support Fund, a staff-supported network of volunteers who help people seeking abortion with financial assistance, transportation, interpretation, and more.

 KHJN reaches out to the broader community with "What is Reproductive Justice?" workshops to explore the issues that members of our communities care about, and how those issues relate to reproductive justice.
 Through a "What is RJ?" presentation, you can learn about the history of the framework, contexts it is used in currently, and why it's different than the pro-choice framework.